ChristianLizardo/configuring-active-directory/README.md

 <h1 align="center"> Setup Resources in Azure </h1>

 ## Step 1: Create Domain Controller VM ( Windows Server 2022 ) titled , "DC-1"

+Insert Image

+## Step 2 : Creare the client VM ( Windows 10 ) named , "Client-1" .
+You must use the same resource group and Vnet that was created in step 1 .

+Insert Image

+## Step 3 : Set the Domain Controller's NIC Private  IP address to be static

+Insert Image

+## Step 4 : Check that both virtual machines are in the same Vnet ( Tip :  Check network topology with the Network watcher )

+Insert Image

+<h1 align="center">Check Connectivity between the client and DC</h1>
+<h1 align="center"> Setup Resources in Azure </h1>